ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 model-relevant equations and the variables that comprise them, along with the information required for the sensitivity analysis of the models of interest in this project.
-Once extracted, this information will be grounded, or linked, to the model components extracted in `TODO`.
+Once extracted, this information will be grounded, or linked, to the [model components extracted from the original source code](#2-program-analysis).

 ### Automatic reading of scientific discourse expressed in natural language